-NOW Environmental Services would be happy to come to your residence to test for mold if you are a renter, however you should read the following before scheduling a Environmental Scientist to start an investigation.
+NOW Environmental Services will be happy to come to your residence to test for mold if you are a renter however, you should read the following before scheduling an environmental scientist to start an investigation.

-Mold investigations can be costly, we have a more cost effective method of determining mold growth and types for renters at this link
+Mold investigations can be costly, at NOW Environmental, have a more cost effective method of determining mold growth and types for renters.
+For more information, follow this link

-Please do read the following, and if you still would like one of our field techs to come to your residence please call us, we will be happy to help.
+Please please take a moment to read the following, and if you would still like one of our field techs to come to your residence please give us a call, we will be happy to help.

 Landlords are responsible for maintaining rental units, including fixing building problems such as water leaks and ventilation or heating defects which may lead to moisture problems.
 Landlords must notify their tenants about the health hazards associated with exposure to indoor mold and ways to control mold growth in their dwelling units.
 Posting this information in a visible, public location at the dwelling unit property is allowed.
 The following materials can fulfill the notification requirements: